Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 It's also not a panacea.

-Any kind of reference counting adds work to the runtime, especially atomic reference counting, using the ownership model avoids that.
+Any kind of reference counting adds work to the runtime, especially atomic reference counting.

+Using the ownership model avoids that.

 Finally, we've not really side stepped the problem of ownership being hard.